Business ethics: Intellectual property

 Ethically, property rights of any kind have to be justified as extensions of the right of individuals to control their own lives.
-Thus any alleged property rights that conflict with this moral basis—like the "right" to own slaves—are invalidated.
+Thus, any alleged property rights that conflict with this moral basis—like the "right" to own slaves—are invalidated.
 In my judgment, intellectual property rights also fail to pass this test.
 To enforce copyright laws and the like is to prevent people from making peaceful use of the information they possess.
-If you have acquired the information legitimately (say, by buying a book), then on what grounds can you be prevented from using it, reproducing it, trading it?
-Is this not a violation of the freedom of speech and press?
+If you have acquired the information legitimately (say, by buying a book), then on what grounds can you be prevented from using it, reproducing it, or trading it?
+Is this not a violation of the freedom of speech and the press?
 It may be objected that the person who originated the information deserves ownership rights over it.
 But information is not a concrete thing an individual can control; it is universal, existing in other people's minds and other people's property, and over these, the originator has no legitimate sovereignty.
 You cannot own information without owning other people.

 Machlup concluded that patents do not have the intended effect of enhancing innovation.
-Self-declared anarchist Proudhon, in his 1847 seminal work noted, "Monopoly is the natural opposite of competition," and continued, "Competition is the vital force which animates the collective being: to destroy it, if such a supposition were possible, would be to kill society."
+Self-declared anarchist Proudhon, in his 1847 seminal work, noted, "Monopoly is the natural opposite of competition," and continued, "Competition is the vital force which animates the collective being: to destroy it, if such a supposition were possible, would be to kill society."

 Mindeli and Pipiya argued that the knowledge economy is an economy of abundance because it relies on the "infinite potential" of knowledge and ideas rather than on the limited resources of natural resources, labor and capital.
 Allison envisioned an egalitarian distribution of knowledge.
 Kinsella claimed that IPR create artificial scarcity and reduce equality.
 Bouckaert wrote, "Natural scarcity is that which follows from the relationship between man and nature.
-Scarcity is natural when it is possible to conceive of it before any human, institutional, contractual arrangement.
+Scarcity is natural when it is possible to conceive of it before any human, institutional, or contractual arrangement.
 Artificial scarcity, on the other hand, is the outcome of such arrangements.
 Artificial scarcity can hardly serve as a justification for the legal framework that causes that scarcity.
 Such an argument would be completely circular.
-On the contrary, artificial scarcity itself needs a justification" Corporations fund much IP creation and can acquire IP they do not create, to which Menon and others have objected.
-Andersen claims that IPR has increasingly become an instrument in eroding public domain.
+On the contrary, artificial scarcity itself needs a justification".
+Corporations fund much IP creation and can acquire IP they do not create, to which Menon and others have objected.
+Andersen claims that IPR has increasingly become an instrument in eroding the public domain.

-Ethical and legal issues include patent infringement, copyright infringement, trademark infringement, patent and copyright misuse, submarine patents, biological patents, patent, copyright and trademark trolling, employee raiding and monopolizing talent, bioprospecting, biopiracy and industrial espionage, digital rights management.
+Ethical and legal issues include patent infringement, copyright infringement, trademark infringement, patent and copyright misuse, submarine patents, biological patents, patent, copyright and trademark trolling, employee raiding and monopolizing talent, bioprospecting, biopiracy and industrial espionage, and digital rights management.